AndrewBarba/apns2/README.md

 Node client for connecting to Apple's Push Notification Service using the new HTTP/2 protocol with JSON web tokens.

-> Now uses the native `http2` module in Node.js v10.16 or later

 ---

 ## Create Client